edelstone/actionverb.com/index.md

 We're Action Verb.

-We build Platforms and Infrastructure that Engineering and Marketing professionals leverage to power their products and services.
+We build Platforms and Infrastructure that Engineering and Marketing professionals use to power their products and services.

-Our company consists of 7 full time USA-based engineers, as well as sales and support outposts in France, Germany, and Latin America.
+Our Engineer-based company consists of 7 full time USA-based Engineers, as well as sales and support outposts in France, Germany, and Latin America.